Published in

 MuseumNational Gallery of Art, Washington

 The Portrait of Ginevra Benci was the first non-religious Leonardo da Vinci painting.
-Depicting the melancholic young face of the woman, it shines glowingly against the spiky juniper tree in the foreground.
-Some of Leonard’s touches in the painting are lustrous and tightly curled ringlets of hair and an unconventional three-quarter pose, which sets it apart from portraits of other artists.
-Ginevra wears an earth-toned dress laced with blue thread, as if Leonardo took the color from nature; binding of earth and river.
+Depicting the melancholic young face of the woman, it shines glowingly against the spiky juniper tree in the background.
+Some of Leonard’s touches in the painting are lustrous and tightly curled ringlets of hair and an unconventional three-quarter pose, which sets it apart from the portraits of other artists.
+Ginevra wears an earth-toned dress laced with blue thread, as if Leonardo took the color from nature, binding earth and river.

-Before we learn more about the painting, let me tell you, who was Ginevra de’ Benici?
-Ginevra de’ Benici was the daughter of a prominent Florentine banker who had aristocracy allied with the Medici family.
+To those who may ask about Ginevra de’ Benici.
+Let me tell you that she was the daughter of a prominent Florentine banker who had aristocracy allied with the Medici family.
 The commission to paint her was given to the artist with the help of Leonardo’s father when she was about to marry in 1474.
-As the commission of the wedding or betrothal portrait, Leonardo dresses her in a starkly plain brown dress unadorned with any jewelry with a black shawl as an adornment.
+For the commission of the wedding or betrothal portrait, Leonardo dressed her in a starkly plain brown dress unadorned with any jewelry with a black shawl as an adornment.
 The artist describes her swirling curls,

 “The motion of the surface of water resembles that of hair.”